nekitdev/gd.py/docs/synchronization.rst

     import gd
     gd.synchronize()

-Theoretically, it is possible to disable this method by doing ``gd.synchronize(False)``, however, when creating a coroutine between activating those functions, the behaviour becomes hard to predict.
+Theoretically, it is possible to disable this method by doing ``gd.synchronize(False)``.
+However, when creating a coroutine between activating those functions, the behaviour becomes hard to predict.
 That is why gd.py developers recommend to either have this method either turned on or off.